Keyword Assisted Topic Models: Crowdsource Validation

 \subsection{The Validation Methodology}

-We follow the validation framework proposed by \citet{Chang2009} and \citet{Ying2020} to evaluate the resulting topics.\if0\blind\footnote{We thank Luwei Ying, Jacob Montgomery, and Brandon Stewart for kindly sharing the code and documents to implement their proposed methods and for patiently answering our questions.} \fi First, we measure the semantic coherency of each topic via Random 4 Word Set Intrusion \citep[R4WSI;][]{Ying2020}.
+We follow the validation framework proposed by \citet{Chang2009} and \citet{Ying2021} to evaluate the resulting topics.
+First, we measure the semantic coherency of each topic via Random 4 Word Set Intrusion \citep[R4WSI, coherency task;][]{Ying2021}.
 A worker sees four different word sets (each word set consists of four words).
 Three word sets are randomly selected from the top words of one topic whereas the other set is randomly selected from those of a different topic.\footnote{Each word is generated from the top twenty words of a topic based on their posterior probability.} The worker is then asked to identify one word set that is the most unrelated to other three.

-Second, we measure the consistency between human labels and topics.
-We use a slight modification of R4WSI where we also show each worker a label from the topic used to generate the three word sets.\footnote{ \cite{Ying2020} name this method as the Word Set Intrusion (WSI).} We then ask them to choose one word set that is unrelated to the label out of the four word sets.
-Using all three empirical applications, we apply both methods to \keyATM{} and its baseline counterpart and compare their performance.
-Appendix~\ref{app:validation} has details of this design.
+Second, we measure the consistency between human labels and topics through the modified R4WSI coherency-and-label task \citep{Ying2021} where we also show each worker a label from the topic used to generate the three word sets.
+We then ask them to choose an unrelated word set from the four word sets.
+Using all three empirical applications, we apply both methods to \keyATM{} and its baseline counterpart and compare their performance (see Appendix~p.~\pageref{app:validation-design} for details).
+We do not include Word Intrusion (WI) and Top 8 Word Set Intrusion (T8WSI) in our validation exercise because, as \citet{Ying2021} note, both are difficult tasks, and the latter is particularly known to be sensitive to the choice of displayed words.\footnote{Appendix (p.~\pageref{app:validation-alternative}) shows results from an alternative design. }